-Salaries, Wages, and Stipends

-Policies DEA, DEAA, DEAB
+Salaries, Wages, and Stipends Policies DEA, DEAA, DEAB

 Employees are paid in accordance with administrative guidelines and an established pay structure.
 The district's pay plans are reviewed by the administration each year and adjusted as needed.
 All district positions are classified as exempt or nonexempt according to federal law.

 Professional employees and academic administrators are generally classified as exempt and are paid monthly salaries.
 They are not entitled to overtime compensation.
 Other employees are generally classified as non-exempt and are paid an hourly wage or salary and receive compensatory time or overtime pay for each hour worked beyond 40 in a workweek.
-(See Overtime Compensation, page 18.)
+(See Overtime Compensation, page 19.)

+All employees will receive written notice of their pay and work schedules before the start of each school year.
 Classroom teachers, full-time librarians, full-time nurses, and full-time counselors will be paid no less than the minimum state salary schedule.
 Contract employees who perform extracurricular or supplemental duties may be paid a stipend in addition to their salary according to the district's extra-duty pay schedule.